Knowledgeissweet/My_Story_App/story/docs/Story_docs/docs/docs/storyapp.md

 In the Story model, we would define a function that allows us to view the details of each story when we click each story in the story list.

-In your `models.py`, modify your Story model to reflect this:
+In your `models.py`, modify your Story model to include this:

 ```
 <!-- story/models.py -->